-19-AUG-2011: It had been some time we had travelled to some far locations, the last I think was Mahabaleshwar (though it’s not really a far place, it’s in apana Satara :)) .
+19-AUG-2011: It had been time we had travelled to some far off locations, the last I think was Mahabaleshwar (though it’s not really a far place, it’s in apana Satara :)) .
 Independence day weekend was coming and so was a good time to plan for a 3 day trip to some good location.
-I and G started by thinking about various locations like Kerala, Goa, Konkan etc., but either 3 days were too less to do justice to these places or it was not the right time to visit them.
+I and G started by thinking about various places like Kerala, Goa, Konkan etc., but either 3 days were too less to do justice to these places or it was not the right time of the year to visit them.
 So after doing lot of chintan for may be over a month, we finally zeroed in on Aurangabad.

 So we were all set to go and the day arrived.
 I wanted to leave very early, but G wanted to start late, so we compromised on 6:30 am (though you always know that the actual time = planned + 30 mins :)).
 The distance from Aurangabad to Pune is around 240 kms and it takes around 4-4:30 hours to reach.
 But our driver was driving his Indica like a ghoda gadi and it took us 6+ hours to reach.
 Sometimes his driving speed was getting into our head, but it’s better to go slow than fast.
 So we were ok.
-The Pune-Aurangabad super highway is a newly constructed 4 lane and a good road.
+The Pune-Aurangabad super highway is a newly constructed and has 4 lanes and is quite good.
 The most irritating part of the journey on this highway are the toll booths, which are around 6 :(.
-I don’t understand why the commuters can’t pay just once for the farthest location they are going to travel , rather than pay at each booth.
-I agree that each section is maintained by different contractors, but they are all under NHAI, right, so they can work out the breakup maths… anyways..
+I don’t understand why the commuters can’t pay just once for the farthest location they are going to travel rather than pay at each booth.
+I agree that each section is maintained by different contractors but they are all under NHAI, right, so they can work out the breakup maths… anyways..

-When we had decided on going to Aurangabad, I was excited about the tourist places there, but was not expecting much about the city of Aurangabad.
-We thought that it would be a typical tier II city, with uneven – spread, small roads, no signals, no traffic rules, less facilities etc. But when we started entering the city first we observed many company plants like Bajaj, Crompton etc.. and when we got on the Airport road (where our hotel was), the road had many malls and multiplexes, five star hotels on either sides.
+When we had decided on going to Aurangabad I was excited about the tourist places there but was not expecting much in the city of Aurangabad.
+We thought that it would be a typical tier II city, with uneven – spread, small roads, no signals, no traffic rules, less facilities etc. But when we started entering the city, first we observed many companies plants like Bajaj, Crompton etc.. and when we got on the Airport road (where our hotel was) the road had many malls, multiplexes and five star hotels on either sides.
 It was quite surprising about how deep the Indian growth story(topic for some other post) has reached.
-Were surprised to know that the city has 2-3 well know (Mirchi, Red etc.) FM stations 🙂 ..
+Were also surprised to know that the city has 2-3 well known FM (Mirchi, Red etc.) stations 🙂 ..
 This happens when you don’t go out of your city too often.. 🙂

 Finally after noon and long journey we reached the hotel.
-We were quite tired, but didn’t had much time to rest as we had to have lunch and proceed for site-seeing as we had a reasonable itinerary planned for next 3 days.
-Our itinerary included: Ellora, Dualatabad fort, some temples on day 1 , Ajanta on day 2, Bibi ka Makbara and other remaining places on last day + some shopping and city seeing.
+We were quite tired but didn’t had much time to rest.
+We were to proceed for site-seeing immediately after having lunch as we had a reasonable itinerary planned for the next 3 days.
+Our itinerary included: Ellora, Dualatabad fort and some temples on day 1 , Ajanta on day 2, Bibi ka Makbara and other remaining places on the last day + some shopping and city seeing.
 But then if planning = execution all the time then what’s the fun.. 🙂 right… So we set out from the Hotel @ 2:30 pm ….

 (…to be continued)